seanken/seanken.github.io/content/posts/Single-Cell-Level-QC.md

 For definition of each of the metrics see the CellLevel_QC github.

 Can see obvious structure in this plot.
 The most obvious strucuture comes from total (total number of reads) being highly correlated with nUMI (not suprising), and from the percent antisense being highly correlated to percent intronic (also probably not suprising).
 One obvious question: can these other metrics be used to improve filtering?
 For example consider the polyA metric (the percent of reads in a cell that were trimmed to remove a polyA sequence).
-I particular, we can color the % intronic be nUMI plot by if the cell has >1% of reads being trimmed for polyA:
+In particular, we can color the same % intronic reads by nUMI plot by if the cell has >1% of reads being trimmed for polyA:

 ```
-ggplot(dat,aes(x=nUMI,y=intronic,color=polyA>1))+geom_point()+scale_x_log10()+ylab("Percent Intronic Reads")
+ggplot(dat,aes(x=nUMI,y=intronic,color=polyA>1))+geom_point()+scale_x_log10()
 ```

 ![PolyA Trimming](PolyA.label.png)